Aug 10, 2020

-According to deloitte 80% of respondents believe the insurance industry is moving fast enough to keep up with technological advancement.
+According to Deloitte, 80% of respondents believe the insurance industry is moving fast enough to keep up with technological advancement.

 And as per the report of Accenture, artificial intelligence will be one of the top trends in 2020.

 Speaking of IT budgets, automation has to be on top for all businesses.
-The findings of spiceworks stats that business adoption of AI-powered technologies is expected to triple by 2021.
+The findings of Spiceworks stats that business adoption of AI-powered technologies is expected to triple by 2021.
 That is a lot!

 Pandemic will also affect the way how a business adapts digital technologies.
-Especially for the Insurance Industry which is dependent on human agents for interaction with customers, sales and basically every aspect of business is facing a lot of troubles.
-A huge change can be seen in preferences of customers whether it is the type of insurance policy or the way they buy it.
+Especially for the Insurance Industry which is dependent on human agents for interaction with customers, sales and basically every aspect of the business is facing a lot of troubles.
+A huge change can be seen in the preferences of customers whether it is the type of insurance policy or the way they buy it.
 And so it is the need of the hour to transform the whole buyers/customers journey.

-The Insurance companies have started realizing that digital innovation is changing the way customers interact the businesses and the way businesses operate.
-The Covid-19 pandemic has made it mandatory for the insurers to deal with the present and the near future in the most optimised way and also start preparing for the opportunities that the future hold for insurance companies.
+Insurance companies have started realizing that digital innovation is changing the way customers interact the businesses and the way businesses operate.
+The Covid-19 pandemic has made it mandatory for the insurers to deal with the present and the near future in the most optimized way and also start preparing for the opportunities that the future hold for insurance companies.